Himanshu-codesai/Rag-Chatbot-LLM/README.md

 pip install -r requirements.txt

+We use Ollama to run the llms model on our local server.
 [Download Ollama from here](https://ollama.com/download)

 After Ollama installation , open cmd terminal and put below two commands -